 SECTION 5.4 Registration Statement and Proxy Statement.
 As promptly as practicable after the execution of this Agreement, Parent and the Company shall in consultation with each other prepare and file with the SEC the Proxy Statement and Parent in consultation with the Company shall prepare and file with the SEC the Registration Statement.
 Each of Parent and the Company shall use its reasonable efforts to have the Registration Statement declared effective as soon as practicable after the date hereof.
 Parent shall also use its reasonable efforts to take any action required to be taken under state securities or "blue sky" laws in connection with the issuance of the shares of Parent Common Stock pursuant to this Agreement in the Merger.
-The Company shall furnish Parent with all information concerning the Company and the holders of its capital stock and shall take such other action as Parent may reasonably request in connection with the Proxy Statement and the holders of its capital stock, and Parent shall furnish the Company with all information concerning Parent and the holders of its capital stock and shall take such other action as Parent may reasonably request in connection with the Proxy Statement and the holders of its capital stock and shall take such other action as the Company may reasonably request in connection with the Proxy Statement.
-If at any time prior to the Effective Time any event or circumstance relating to Parent, any subsidiary of Parent, the Company, any subsidiary of the Company, or their respective officers or directors, should be discovered by such party which should be set forth in an amendment or a supplement to the Registration Statement or Proxy Statement, such party shall promptly inform the other thereof and take appropriate action in respect thereof.
-Each of the parties hereto shall cause the Proxy Statement to comply as to form and substance, as to such party, in all material respects with the applicable requirements of (i) the Exchange Act, (ii) the rules and regulations of the Exchange.
+The Company shall furnish Parent with all information concerning the Company and the holders of its capital stock and shall take such other action as Parent may reasonably request in connection with the Proxy Statement and the Registration Statement and the issuance of shares of Parent Common Stock, and Parent shall furnish the Company with all information concerning parent and the holders of its capital stock and shall take such other action as the Company may reasonably request in connection with the Proxy Statement.
+If at any time prior to the Effective Time any event or circumstance relating to Parent, any subsidiary of Parent, the Company, or their respective officers or directors, should be discovered by such party which should be set forth in an amendment or a supplement to the Registration Statement or Proxy Statement, errory Statement, errory Statement or comply as to form and substance, as to such party, in all material respects with the applicable requirements of (i) the Exchange Act, (ii) the Securities Act, (iii) the rules and regulations of the Exchange.
 No amendment or supplement to the Proxy Statement or the Registration Statement shall be made without the approval of Parent and the Company, which approval shall not be unreasonably withheld or delayed; provided, however, that the consent of Parent shall not be required to amend or supplement the Proxy Statement to reflect the withdrawal of the recommendation of Company's Board of Directors that Company's stockholders vote in favor of the approval of this Agreement and/or the recommendation that Company's stockholders approve a Superior Proposal.
-Each of the parties hereto shall advise the other parties hereto, promptly after it receives notice thereof, of the time when the Registration Statement has become effective or any supplement or amendment has been filed, of the issuance of any stop order, of the suspension of the qualification of the Parent Common Stock issuable in connection with the Merger for offering or sale in any jurisdiction, or of any request by the SEC for amendment of the Proxy Statement or the Registration Statement or comments thereon and responses thereto or requests by the SEC for additional information.
+Each of the parties hereto shall advise the other parties hereto, promptly after it receives notice thereof, of the time when the Registration Statement has become effective or any supplement or amendment has been filed, of the issuance of any stop order, of the suspension of the qualification of the Proxy Statement or the Registration Statement or offering or sale in any jurisdiction, or of any request by the SEC for amendment of the Proxy Statement or the Registration Statement or comments thereon and responses thereto or requests by the SEC for additional information.